-O. Then on the 9th, the day of Ramnabami, were not the proceedings quite orderly inspite of the fact that the Police were very few in number -A. Yes, man ki Jai and there was fraternisation? -A. Yes.
+O. Then on the 9th, the day of Ramnabami, were not the proceedings quite orderly inspite of the fact that the Police were very few in number -A. Yes,

-O. This was the occasion when people shouted Hindu-Mussal-
+Q. This was the occasion when people should Hindu-Mussalman ki Jai and there was fraternisation ?- A. Yes.

-Q. Are you or are you not in favour or Hindu Mahomedan unity?-A. It depends on what subject they combine.
+O. Are you or are you not in favour or Hindu Mahomedan unity ?-A. It depends on what subject they combine.